jacobszmon/Git-Info-Pages/README.md

 - Git Fundamentals.
 (Started Sept 30 at 8:30 finished at Sept 30 9:41)
     - Using a Git Ignore File (started Sept 30 at 9:38)
     - Configuring Git (started Sept 30 at 8:45 finished Sept 30 at 9:20)
-    - Initializing a Repo(Started Sept 30 at 9:24 finished Sept 30 at 9:30)
-    - Staging and Commit Files (started at 9:35 finished at 9:40)
-    - Status, Log, and Diff (started at 9:35 finished at 9:40)
-- Tags (started Sept 30 at 9:40, finished at Sept 30 9:45)